 If you do not schedule a set meeting time, it can become difficult to carve out an opportunity to actually discuss your ﬁnances when you’re married.
 My husband and I meet every Monday night at 7pm, after dinner, to review our spending from the previous week.
 Among other things, a good point to cover is how much money you or your spouse can spend without telling the other.
 My husband and I never purchase anything over $100 without consulting with each other ﬁrst.

 If you need to approach your spouse about spending habits, do all you can to be respectful and loving.
 Do not let emotions get the best of you or your finances.
 Listen to your spouse and try to see the situation from their perspective.

 You may not be able to make ﬁnances completely fun, but try pairing the discussion with an extra nice homemade dinner.
-Or perhaps you could go out for dessert (like a caramel banana nut pie at the Pie Shop) as a reward for meeting your spending and saving goals.
+Or perhaps you could go out for dessert (like a caramel banana nut pie) as a reward for meeting your spending and saving goals.

 If you are tracking your spending with a budget, you can see areas you are having trouble with.
 Perhaps you notice that you are over budget because you are overspending in the “Dining Out” category.
 You can then look back and see if someone is going out to lunch too often.
 Mint.com and You Need a Budget (YNAB) are great budgeting tools to use for this purpose.

 Two brains are better than one.
 Bounce ideas off of each other and brainstorm how you can cut spending and save money.
 If you are trying to determine the best deal on something, such as homeowners insurance, split the task of doing the research and have each person make half the phone calls.
 Remember, you and your spouse are a team.